brianAray/220516-Python-with-Automation/Week 1/day_1.md

 ### Questions
 - What is a keyword?
-- Examples of keywords and what they are for
+- Examples of keywords and describe their use case in Python

 <br>